 Step 12: Go Further!

 There are a lot of buttons left on the keyboard.
 Go ahead and try adding more turnouts and functions to your layout.
-Whatever you do, don't forget to keep trying new stuff and happy model railroading!
+Whatever you do, don't forget to keep trying new stuff!

 Participated in the